He’s not quite Aaron Donald, but Ryan Bowman has developed into a critical cog in UW’s defense

 “That gives me hope, to know that working that hard day in and day out, you can achieve great things.”

 In seven NFL seasons, Donald has achieved great things — namely, seven Pro Bowl selections, three Defensive Player of the Year honors, 131 tackles for loss and 85.5 sacks.
-And that’s after amassing 63 tackles for loss and 27.5 sacks in his last three seasons at Pitt, before being selected 13th overall in 2014.
+And that’s after amassing 63 tackles for loss and 27.5 sacks in his last three seasons at Pitt, before being selected 13th overall in 2014 NFL draft.

 Bowman, like everyone else on earth, is not Aaron Donald.
 But the former walk-on has developed into a critical cog in UW’s defense nonetheless.
 In 2019, while playing opposite outside linebacker Joe Tryon, Bowman piled up 34 tackles, 9.5 tackles for loss, 5.5 sacks, three forced fumbles and an interception in 13 games — earning second-team All-Pac-12 honors in the process.

 Last season, Bowman started UW’s first two games, then sat out the next two after contracting COVID-19.
-And in the two games Bowman played, UW allowed an average of 119.5 rushing yards per game and 3.98 yards per carry, while compiling a total of 10 tackles for loss and seven sacks.
+And in the two games Bowman played, UW allowed 119.5 rushing yards per game and 3.98 yards per carry, while compiling 10 tackles for loss and seven sacks.

-In the two games he missed, with Washington relying on a pair of true freshman outside linebackers in Sav’ell Smalls and Cooper McDonald, Washington surrendered 203 rushing yards per game and 4.95 yards per carry — while managing a measly seven tackles for loss and three sacks.
+In the two games he missed, with Washington relying on a pair of true freshman outside linebackers in Sav’ell Smalls and Cooper McDonald, the Huskies surrendered 203 rushing yards per game and 4.95 yards per carry — while managing a measly seven tackles for loss and three sacks.

 Of course, Bowman’s absence was far from the only factor in UW’s defensive disintegration.